Airbyte-Solutions-Team/terraform-airbyte-exporter/README.md

 # Airbyte to Terraform Converter

+> [!NOTE]
+> This repository contains experimental code that is not supported like other [Airbyte](https://airbyte.com) projects, and is provided for reference purposes only.
+For assistance with this project, please use this repository's [Issues tab](https://github.com/user/existing-connectors-to-terraform/issues) to report any faults or feature requests.

 A CLI tool that fetches resources from the Airbyte API and converts them into Terraform files for easier migration or state management.

 ## Features